 What Einstein meant by the “optical experiment” is the Michelson-Morley experiment.
-Before the Theory of Relativity, scientists hypothesized the Aether theory to explain why light can propagate in space unlike other types of waves which require a medium.
+Before his Theory of Relativity, scientists hypothesized the Aether theory to explain why light can propagate through space unlike other types of waves which require a medium.

 The Michelson-Morley experiment cannot confirm the existence of Aether.
 They cannot find the difference of light speed traveling at an angle, even though the Earth is in motion.
 This is what Einstein had in mind.

-- How I Created The Theory of Relativity – Albert Einstein, translated by Yoshimasa A. Ono
+- How I Created The Theory of Relativity – Albert Einstein, translated by Yoshimasa A. On